Cedar-P/scripts/README.md

 If you won't use this in dwmblocks, remove the parts using pkill.

-Currently, for the script to work, you need to run chmod a+rw /sys/class/backlight/[your backlight system]/{brightness,max\_brightness}.
-This is not ideal, but I'm trying to find a workaround

-Dependent on fish exclusively for the brightcheck.sh file.
-If you won't be using that, you don't need fish.

 ### Sound

 This one's pretty simple.
 It uses amixer to set the volume and sends signal 10 to dwmblocks.